ferrocene/ferrocene/ferrocene/doc/user-manual/src/cli.rst

       .. caution::

-         This can only be used for targets that require a linker driver, in which case the linker driver must respect the option.
+         This can only be used for targets that require a linker driver, in which case the linker driver must adhere to the :ref:`linker options <linker-options>` restrictions.

       Code generation option ``linker`` indicates the path to the linker.
 If this compiler argument is not specified, then the linker is inferred